Authorization

 5. Modify the Description if needed.

 6. Select the appropriate API Key Scopes to assign specific permissions to the key.
+For information about the scopes required for each endpoint, refer to the section API key scopes.

 Select the appropriate API key scopes